MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Interpretation; Neural Harmonizer; Psychophysics.
   - <details><summary>Digest</summary> Across 84 different DNNs trained on ImageNet and three independent datasets measuring the where and the how of human visual strategies for object recognition on those images, we find a systematic trade-off between DNN categorization accuracy and alignment with human visual strategies for object recognition.
 State-of-the-art DNNs are progressively becoming less aligned with humans as their accuracy improves.
 We rectify this growing issue with our neural harmonizer: a general-purpose training routine that both aligns DNN and human visual strategies and improves categorization accuracy.

-- Broken Neural Scaling Laws. [[paper]](https://arxiv.org/abs/2210.14891) [[code]](https://github.com/ethancaballero/broken_neural_scaling_laws)
-  - Ethan Caballero, Kshitij Gupta, Irina Rish, David Krueger.
-  - Key Word: Neural Scaling Laws.
-  - <details><summary>Digest</summary> We present a smoothly broken power law functional form that accurately models and extrapolates the scaling behaviors of deep neural networks (i.e. how the evaluation metric of interest varies as the amount of compute used for training, number of model parameters, or training dataset size varies) for each task within a large and diverse set of upstream and downstream tasks, in zero-shot, prompted, and fine-tuned settings.
-This set includes large-scale vision and unsupervised language tasks, diffusion generative modeling of images, arithmetic, and reinforcement learning.

 - Pruning's Effect on Generalization Through the Lens of Training and Regularization. [[paper]](https://arxiv.org/abs/2210.13738)
   - Tian Jin, Michael Carbin, Daniel M. Roy, Jonathan Frankle, Gintare Karolina Dziugaite.
   - Key Word: Pruning; Regularization.
   - <details><summary>Digest</summary> We show that size reduction cannot fully account for the generalization-improving effect of standard pruning algorithms.
 Instead, we find that pruning leads to better training at specific sparsities, improving the training loss over the dense model.
 We find that pruning also leads to additional regularization at other sparsities, reducing the accuracy degradation due to noisy examples over the dense model.
 Pruning extends model training time and reduces model size.
 These two factors improve training and add regularization respectively.
 We empirically demonstrate that both factors are essential to fully explaining pruning's impact on generalization.

-- How Much Data Are Augmentations Worth?
-An Investigation into Scaling Laws, Invariance, and Implicit Regularization. [[paper]](https://arxiv.org/abs/2210.06441) [[code]](https://github.com/JonasGeiping/dataaugs)
-  - Jonas Geiping, Micah Goldblum, Gowthami Somepalli, Ravid Shwartz-Ziv, Tom Goldstein, Andrew Gordon Wilson.
-  - Key Word: Data Augmentation; Neural Scaling Laws; Implicit Regularization.
-  - <details><summary>Digest</summary> Despite the clear performance benefits of data augmentations, little is known about why they are so effective.
-In this paper, we disentangle several key mechanisms through which data augmentations operate.
-Establishing an exchange rate between augmented and additional real data, we find that in out-of-distribution testing scenarios, augmentations which yield samples that are diverse, but inconsistent with the data distribution can be even more valuable than additional training data.

 - What does a deep neural network confidently perceive?
 The effective dimension of high certainty class manifolds and their low confidence boundaries. [[paper]](https://arxiv.org/abs/2210.05546) [[code]](https://github.com/stanislavfort/slice-dice-optimize/)
   - Stanislav Fort, Ekin Dogus Cubuk, Surya Ganguli, Samuel S. Schoenholz.